The Star of Life: a shining symbol of what it means to be in EMS

 The Star of Life is more than a decoration

-My guess is, if you have taken the time to read this article you are one of the people in EMS who take the symbol seriously, and refuse to cheapen it.
-I like to think that we have a vital role in public safety, that we have earned a seat at the table with police and fire.
+My guess is, if you have taken the time to read this article, you are one of the people in EMS who take the Star of Life symbol seriously.
+We have a vital role in public safety, and we have earned a seat at the table with police and fire.
 It’s kind of funny how even we sometimes think of ourselves as the second tier of defense in a world growing increasingly hostile.
-Having worked in tandem with firefighters and law enforcement for a quarter century I have the luxury of knowing first hand that EMS is equally important to the welfare of the citizenry during a crisis, and sometimes more.
+Having worked in tandem with firefighters and law enforcement for a quarter century, I have the luxury of knowing first hand that EMS is equally important to the welfare of the citizenry during a crisis, and sometimes more.